 And it’s okay if the back looks like a mess.
 No worries!
 Hot glue the very last thread down and you’re done!

 These Halloween cross stitch canvases are going to be a holiday decorating staple for quite awhile.
 I love them!
 What do you want to cross stitch?
+Let me know in the comments!

 I’d also love for you to check out the following projects for the holiday.
 Happy Halloween!